 Cumulative flow diagram (CFD) shows the distribution of cards by stages.
 For a kanban board or an unscheduled sprint, the chart is calculated for the last two weeks.
 For a scheduled sprint, the chart is calculated for the configured duration of the sprint.
 CFD is good for monitoring your progress, better understanding the workflow, and detecting bottlenecks.
 It is especially useful when you have a "Done" state to represent completed tasks.
 It may have other names, like "Fixed" for software bugs, or "Ready for shipment" for manufactured products.

-YouTrack shows Cumulative Flow indicating distribution of cards in all stages with colors which represent the columns on the board.
+The cumulative flow diagram shows the distribution of cards in various stages of development with colors that represent the columns on the board.

 On this graph, the vertical axis shows the number of cards, and the horizontal axis represents time (Each tick corresponds to the midnight of the pointed date).

 If your team sticks to a fixed number of workdays each week, non-working days are shown as small plateaus that don't represent actual progress.
 To hide non-working days and focus exclusively on work-related activity, toggle this option off.
 The non-working days are defined in the system-wide Time tracking settings.